United States Army Special Forces in popular culture

-Members of the U.S. Army Special Forces will emphatically assert that the "Green Beret" is a hat and not the man who wears it.
-Nevertheless, for a time in the 1960s the Green Berets and the men who wore them became a national fad emerging in a wide variety of popular culture referents.
-After a decline in popularity during the 1970s — coinciding with the American public's backlash against the Vietnam War — the Green Berets gripped the popular imagination again beginning with the Rambo film franchise in 1982.
-They continue to appear as both major and minor referents in popular culture — especially in movies and television — often serving as a shorthand signifier for a shady or covert military background for a fictional character.
-As a dramatic device, this can cut both ways — i.e., lead an audience to either admire or fear (or both) a character.
+Since their creation in 1952, the U.S. Army Special Forces (including the "Green Berets") have appeared in a wide variety of popular culture referents.
+After a decline in popularity during the 1970s — coinciding with the American public's backlash against the Vietnam War — the Green Berets notably gripped the popular imagination with the Rambo film franchise in 1982.
+They continued to appear in popular culture, in particular as a dramatic device in various types of fictions.

-Soldiers of the "New Frontier"
+Background

-Although the U.S. Army Special Forces were created with a low profile in 1952, and the green beret was not officially authorized, things changed dramatically with President John F. Kennedy.
+Although the U.S. Army Special Forces were created with a low profile in 1952, and the green beret was not officially authorized, things changed with President John F. Kennedy.
 He wanted to challenge Communist influence and wars of liberation in the recently decolonized Third World, and bolster pro-American regimes with the U.S. Army's own special forces and counter-guerrilla fighters.

 On 12 October 1961, Kennedy visited the U.S. Special Warfare Center, where his aide, Major General Chester V. Clifton (and friend of the SWC Commander, BG William P. Yarborough) informed Yarborough that the President was keen on the Special Forces — but would not visit the SF base unless they were wearing their green berets.
 The Army, having previously forbidden the green beret, allowed the soldiers to wear them, lest JFK not visit.
-The Special Forces displayed their capabilities, impressing the President; so often, in the next years, that they referred to it as "Disneyland."
-President Kennedy's visit was topped with a Bell Aircraft pilot (dressed in Army fatigues) flying with a rocket belt to the President, and saluting him.

-Kennedy approved of the Green Beret, and the U.S. Army authorised it.
-In 1962, he called the green beret, "a symbol of excellence, a badge of courage, a mark of distinction in the fight for freedom."
-Special Forces soldiers in berets and dress Greens were President Kennedy's cortege in 1963.
-An SF beret was photographed atop his grave at Arlington National Cemetery.